Clicky

 Avoid Mixing Up Your Keys

 It’s quite common for people to forget that these keys exist and grab them because they lost their normal key.
-So make sure you don’t have a slow key or the fob set to a slower speed.
+So make sure you don’t have a slow key or the fob set to the lower output.

 Rental Key

-There is even a rental key that limits the speed to 45 MPH.
-If you bought a rental waverunner, make sure they made the key fast and removed any other limiters that their insurance company makes them have.
+There is even a rental key that limits them to 45 MPH.
+If you bought a rental jet ski, make sure they made the key fast and removed any other limiters that their insurance company makes them have.

 5. Wrong Driving Mode